awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-service-role.md

    }
    ```

    Replace *accountID* with your AWS account ID\.
-To find your AWS account ID, go to the upper right\-hand portion of the AWS Management Console and choose your login ID\.
-Your AWS account ID appears in the drop\-down menu\. \(In the ARN, *accountID* must be a twelve\-digit number\.
-Do not use hyphens or any other punctuation\.\)
+To find your AWS account ID, in the upper\-right corner of the console, choose your login ID\.
+Your AWS account ID appears in the drop\-down menu\.

+   In the Amazon Resource Name \(ARN\) in the example, *accountID* must be a 12\-digit number\.
+Don't use hyphens or any other punctuation\.

-1. Create an IAM policy for the service role:
+1. Create an IAM policy for the service role\.

    ```
    aws iam create-policy \